bull313/flashcardSimulator/README.md

 # Flash Card Simulator

 ## User Stories
+1. Load a game (deck)
+1. Guess a card - get it right
+1. Guess a card - get it wrong
+1. View right and wrong answers at the end
 1. Create a new deck
-2. Select a deck for testing
-3. Test a card - get it right
-4. Test a card - get it wrong
-5. View right and wrong cards at the end